Is Dental Tourism in India Safe? What the Credentials and Data Show

 Three directional findings from the published evidence:

 The pattern in all three is the same.
 Surgery quality at top international clinics is comparable to UK private.
-The gap is structural (accreditation enforcement, complaints process, follow-up infrastructure) and that gap manifests as worse outcomes when patients do not plan for it.
+The gap is structural, accreditation enforcement, complaints process, and follow-up infrastructure, and it shows up as worse outcomes only when patients do not plan for it.
 Specific failure-rate magnitudes vary by study and methodology.

 These are the same risks UK private patients face, not India-specific.
 They appear at higher rates only where there is no continuous patient relationship.
 That is the variable, not the country.

-On a coordinator-led DentAItinerary trip, every risk has a structural counter: written treatment plan and risk disclosure before any clinical work begins, recovery days built into the schedule (not an afterthought), full records pack and warranty terms handed to you before you fly home, and a 24/7 coordinator path back into the treating clinic if anything appears after you return.
-Where these elements are missing (written plan unclear, materials not specified, warranty not in writing) the right move is to seek a different provider.
+On a coordinator-led DentAItinerary trip, every risk has a structural counter: written treatment plan and risk disclosure before any clinical work begins, recovery days built into the schedule rather than treated as an afterthought, full records pack and warranty terms handed to you before you fly home, and a 24/7 coordinator path back into the treating clinic if anything appears after you return.
+Where these elements are missing, an unclear written plan, materials not specified, or warranty not in writing, the right move is to seek a different provider.

 What "credentialed" means in practice:

-Through every day of that itinerary, your personal coordinator (Meenakshi at DentAItinerary) is on WhatsApp 7am-10pm IST.
-Transfers are pre-booked, hotel is selected for proximity to the clinic, food is recommended around recovery requirements, and any during-trip issues (appointment shift, hotel preference, additional procedure approval) go through her in real time.
+Through every day of that itinerary, your personal coordinator, Rhea at DentAItinerary, is on WhatsApp 7am to 10pm IST.
+Transfers are pre-booked, the hotel is selected for proximity to the clinic, food is recommended around recovery requirements, and any during-trip issue, an appointment shift, a hotel preference, an additional procedure approval, goes through her in real time.
 The clinical and the experiential are designed together; they are not separate.

 This is what the coordinator-led model is for.
 It is not a plain medical-tourism booking; it is a curated trip with treatment as the spine and Delhi-Agra heritage, food, and rest woven through.
 The cost saving is real, but the case for India is not just price.
 It is also the kind of experience UK private dentistry simply does not offer at any price point.